frozenpandaman/splatnet2statink/README.md

 The `-s` flag suppresses uploading the scoreboard result image. (stat.ink does not support blacking out other players' names at this time.)

-The `-i` flag allows users to specify the path to a JSON file to be used as input.
+The `-i` flag allows users to specify the path to a results JSON file to be used as input.
 Without this, the file is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given a valid cookie.

 The `-t` flag sends the data to stat.ink as a dry run, without uploading, for testing/validation purposes.